jonasoesch/p9/paper.md

 #### H4: Object constancy

 If animated transitions would support object constancy, participants would need fewer transitions to come to their conclusion because their cognitive load would be reduced.
 We, therefore, measured the **number of transitions** between the two charts.
 When the transition was animated the participants needed to cross the 10% and then the 90% threshold successively (or the inverse) to be counted as one transition.

+We presumed that because object constancy would reduce the number of comparison needed, animation would also lead to a lower **viewing duration**.

 #### H5: Highlighting